alexhester/Automush-GreenLuma-Manager/README.md

 ### Features:
-Synchronized scroll bars to display and edit your list of app IDs.

-Remove app IDs by clicking on their name *or* the app ID and hit **Remove**.
+Remove app IDs by clicking on their name or app ID and hit **Remove**.

 Add app IDs by typing in the app ID and *optional* name then hit **Add**.
+Leave the name box empty and it will automatically scrape the game title from the Steam store.
+(Works for most games)

+Edit app IDs or names by typing in the app ID and/or name and hit **Edit**.

 Start DLLInjector with the **Run DLLInjector** button